KMahoney/kmahoney.github.io/_posts/2016-01-13-tests-vs-types.markdown

 x : DecEq a => Vect n a -> (y : a) -> Maybe (Fin n)
 x y z = ...

-findIndexOk : DecEq a => (y : Vect n a) -> (z : a) ->
+-- This is not executable code, but a proof of function 'x' findIndexOk : DecEq a => (y : Vect n a) -> (z : a) ->
               case (x y z) of
                 Just i => Elem z y